hubverse-org/hubDocs/docs/source/user-guide/model-output.md

 of writing model output to a hub in R and Python using parquet and CSV files.
 In these examples, we are assuming the following variables already exist:

- - `model_out_tbl` is the tabular output from your model formatted as specified in [the formats of model output section](#formats-of-model-output).
+ - `model_out` is the tabular output from your model formatted as specified in [the formats of model output section](#formats-of-model-output).
  - `hub_path` is the path to the hub cloned on your local computer
  - `file_name` is the file name of your model formatted as